SuperEagleX/Final-Year-Project/README.md

 academics/Savakroth_Leav_PhishNet_THESIS_Report.pdf
 ```

-> **Ethical Use Notice:** PhishGuard is built for authorized, internal security awareness programs only.
+> **Ethical Use Notice:** PhishNet is built for authorized, internal security awareness programs only.
 Do not use this platform to target individuals or organizations without explicit written consent.
 Unauthorized phishing is illegal.